-The ALTER TABLE statement modifies a table.
-Changes to a parent table of a partitioned table are automatically applied to its child tables.
-This topic describes how to use the ALTER TABLE statement.
+The ALTER TABLE statement modifies table structure, columns, and properties.
+Changes to a parent table automatically propagate to its child tables.

 -